erkal/kite/README.md

 Well, Elm solves this problem.
 It brings functional programming in all its purity to the browser.
 Elm does not restrict you in any way.
 The so called Elm Architecture makes it possible to use full capabilities of the browser while staying purely functional.
 If it were not Elm, Kite wouldn't make it here.
 Hence, the logo.
 I am sure that Elm is the best choice for a project like Kite.
 Thanks to Evan Czaplicki, the creator of this beautifully designed language.
 Are you interested in visualizing mathematical concepts?
 Then learn Elm and build your own tools!

 A graph editor without spring embedding would be flavorless.
-Thanks to Mike Bostock for implementing d3-force.
-This is the only javascript library that Kite uses.
+Thanks to Mike Bostock for implementing [d3-force](https://github.com/d3/d3/blob/master/API.md#forces-d3-force).
+The source code of Kite contains only few amount of javascript.
+All the javascript code is in `index.html`, and serves to interact with d3-force.